DavidMWeaver4/Davids_Workout_App/README.md

   ```

 ## Deployment Notes
-For ease of testing, this project includes default local database credentials and a fallback JWT secret so the application can be run immediately after cloning.
+To ease testing, this project includes default local database credentials and a fallback JWT secret so the application can be run immediately after cloning.

 These defaults exist only for local development and portfolio demonstration purposes.
 In a real deployment environment, all configuration values should be supplied through environment variables.